Elloughton Primary School

 Curriculum News & Homework Resources:

 Your child will bring home a phonetically decodable book closely linked to our current phonics teaching.
 Please help your child to look at, read and discuss the books at least 4 times a week.
-We also supplement this with Bug Cub online.
+They will also bring home a sharing book to enjoy.

 Doodle Maths: To support your child's maths please encourage them to complete their 5 a day questions on the Doodle Maths app.